fabric8io/fabric8/docs/secretAnnotations.md

 ### SSH keys

-Use an annotation of the form
+Use an annotation with the key `fabric8.io/secret-ssh-key`

     fabric8.io/secret-ssh-key = mysecretname